 One Data Integration Unit (DIU) represents some combination of CPU, memory, and network resource allocation.
 I have absolutely no idea what 1 DIU actually is, but it doesn’t really matter.
 What matters is that the more DIUs you specify, the more power you throw at the copy data activity.

 And the more power you throw at the copy data activity, the more you pay for it.
-(Or like my 9-year old niece would say: 💪 = 💰)
+(Or for those of us who speak emoji as our second language: 💪 = 💰)

 But what number of DIUs is Auto, the default value?
 Maybe the information button can help:

 “Value can be 2-256.
 When you choose ‘Auto’, this Data Factory dynamically applies the optimal DIU setting based on your source-sink pair and data pattern.”